lmu-bioinformatics/xmlpipedb/GenMAPP Gene Databases/V. cholerae/#current/ReadMe.md

 ii.
 Species

-- This Gene Database is based on the UniProt proteome set for O1 biovar El Tor str.
+- This Gene Database is based on the UniProt proteome set for _Vibrio cholerae_ O1 biovar El Tor str.
 N16961 (ATCC 39315), taxon ID 243277.

 iii.
 Data Sources and Versions